YoruAlptraum/whatsapp-agent-nodejs/README.md

 ## Responses.json Structure

 "message" - what the bot will send the user

 "next" - what messaged to send next (if next == "end" the conversation ends)

-if you have a message with multiple choices the next user input will be checked if it matches the one of the possible answers on the message marked as "next"
+for a multiple choice input remove "message" key from a response, the next user input will be checked if it matches one of the possible options/keys